Finasteride vs Minoxidil: The Differences and Joint Benefits for Hair Loss

 The differences

 While Finasteride and Minoxidil both play a part in cultivating a healthy head of hair, they also have some notable differences.
-Firstly, Finasteride sold separately comes in the form of a tablet, while Minoxidil is a topical solution.
+They are both available in a variety of formulations, which can be used together in the following combinations.
 This results in two different methods of use, with Finasteride easily swallowed and Minoxidil applied to the scalp twice a day.
+However, you can also get Finasteride and Minoxidil in a Combination Spray, or you can use Topical Finasteride and Oral Minoxidil.

 In terms of the science, these two medications also play different roles in terms of treating your hair loss.
 Finasteride works by blocking the production of DHT - a hormone that is responsible for male pattern hair loss among those with a sensitivity to it.
 In contrast, Minoxidil, when applied to the scalp, works to increase blood flow and oxygen in vessels, therefore revitalising shrunken hair follicles.